 DAILY LIFE AMID SPECTACULAR SCENERY

-Louisiana’s exhibition is the result of the impressions Liu Xiaodong took home with him after a journey to Greenland in 2017.
+Louisiana’s exhibition was the result of the impressions Liu Xiaodong took home with him after a journey to Greenland in 2017.
 In Uummannaq he met local residents and not least the children from a orphanage – the world’s northernmost.

 Liu’s works were created on the spot in Uummannaq.
 The large paintings as well as a number of studies and portraits in small formats are thus specifically tied to the location and show the hunting culture and social life amidst the magnificent natural surroundings.
 In a broader sense the works, with all their human presence, are also a proposal for figurative painting today and a document with extra relevance for a Danish public.